The effective strength of selection in random environment: Scaling limit processes

-As the third consequence of the moment duality, we are now able to prove the missing convergence of the ancestral process from Section \ref{subsec:addingLambda} to the BCPRE from Definition \ref{def:BCPRE}. \begin{thm} Assume the conditions of Theorem \ref{thm:convergence_rare_and_weak} and let $Z^N$ be the {ancestral process on the Wright-Fisher graph with selection in random environment and multiple mergers $WF(N,\bar Y^N,\Q\cup\tilde\Q, c_N, \Lambda_{\mathfrak c})$} for an \emph{iid} environment $\bar Y^N=(Y^N_g)_{g \in \Z}$ with common distribution
+A second and important consequence of the moment duality is, finally, the convergence of the ancestral process to the BCPRE from Definition \ref{def:BCPRE}. \begin{thm} Assume the conditions of Theorem \ref{thm:convergence_rare_and_weak} and let $Z^N$ be the {ancestral process on the Wright-Fisher graph with selection in random environment and multiple mergers $WF(N,\bar Y^N,\Q\cup\tilde\Q, c_N, \Lambda_{\mathfrak c})$} for an \emph{iid} environment $\bar Y^N=(Y^N_g)_{g \in \Z}$ with common distribution

 Then

 where $Z=(Z(t):t\geq0)$ is the {branching coalescing process in random environment} given in Definition \ref{def:BCPRE}, when we equip $\N$ with the topology of the harmonic numbers, by considering the distance $d(m,n)=|\frac{1}{n}-\frac{1}{m}|$ for $n,m \in \N\cup\{\infty\}$ with $\frac{1}{\infty}:=0$. \end{thm}